Justice League: Tropes A-L

-- Galatea is not exactly Power Girl, but she wears a similar costume, which one scene made identical with the addition of a red "towel" hanging over her shoulder, and shares the background of "not exactly Supergirl, but close."
+- Galatea is not exactly Power Girl, but she wears a similar costume, which one scene made identical with the addition of a red towel hanging over her shoulder in place of a cape.
+She shares the background of "not exactly Supergirl, but close."

 - The Justice Lords from "A Better World" were heavily inspired by The Authority, which the producers had begun to read between seasons one and two, and one idea they had was to see what the world would be like if the League ever tried to emulate their tactics.

 - When Brainthor summons up robot versions of the Justice Lords to distract the League, he has to create a new one for Flash (since Flash of that universe died before they became the Lords).
 The costume he gives Flash is identical to the costume of famed Flash Villain Professor Zoom, The Reverse-Flash.

 - The giant turtle that attacks Japan in "Chaos at the Earth's Core" is an expy of Gamera, as well as being a Mythology Gag to Jimmy Olsen's comic book.